Neutrinomic/icp-academy/_glossary/Liquid-Democracy.md

 1. **Direct Voting**: Users stake ICP in neurons and vote directly on proposals such as software upgrades, protocol economics, or governance changes.
 2. **Delegated Voting**: Users can assign their voting power to other neurons that they trust to make informed decisions.
 Delegations are recorded on-chain for full transparency.
 3. **Dynamic Delegation**: Delegation is not permanent.
 At any point, a user can reclaim their vote or reassign it to another neuron, keeping governance flexible.
 4. **Transparency and Security**: All voting activity is visible on-chain.
-ICP’s chain-key cryptography ensures authenticity and prevents tampering.
+ICP's chain-key cryptography ensures authenticity and prevents tampering.
 5. **Rewards**: Neurons that vote, either directly or through delegated power, earn governance rewards, encouraging active participation.

 ### Advantages